digabi/ytl-linux/README.md

 repository will trigger an action that automatically rebuilds the image and uploads it to https://linux.abitti.fi/ytl-install-22.iso .

+Use Ubuntu version numbers with local build version number.
+A build number two of Ubuntu 22.04.3 would get version number (tag) `v22.04.3-2`.

 ## Updating configuration

 The installation configuration is in